Anthony Janszoon van Salee: Ethnicity and appearance

 Van Salee was described as unusually tall, with superior strength.
-He was known as "a 'Turk'" or "semi-Dutchman from Algiers", some say from Morocco but there were no Turkish influence in territories west of the Moulouya river, of "tawny" complexion.
+He was known as "a 'Turk'" or "semi-Dutchman from Algiers", some say from Morocco; Berber, of "tawny" complexion.
 He was credited with the "first dwelling erected by Europeans" in what became New Utrecht, about 1643.
+In court records, van Salee was noted as "Turk", suggesting that record keepers classified him by appearance or culture.

-Anthony Van Salee's apparent brother, Abraham Janszoon van Salee, a fellow New Netherland settler who was involved in privateering, was described as a "mulatto", in recognition of his mixed-race ancestry, and married a black woman named Fortuyn.
+Anthony's brother, Abraham Janszoon van Salee, a fellow New Netherland settler who was involved in privateering, was described as a "mulatto", in recognition of his mixed-race ancestry, and married a black woman named Fortuyn.

-Some descriptions of Abraham Janszoon van Salee include ethnic attributions, such as "Turk", and "Berber".
-In court records, Van Salee was noted as "Turk", suggesting that record keepers classified him by appearance or culture.
-Janszoon was known to be the wealthy heir of a former European native head of state, even if his father was associated with privateering on the Barbary Coast.
-Gomez notes that historic collections devoted to African-centric history have been similarly unable to reach consensus on his appearance, race, or origin.

 Marriage, family and descendants

-Van Salee had married Grietse Reyniers in 1629 in Amsterdam; she was born in Germany.
+Van Salee had married Grietse Reyniers in 1629 in Amsterdam.
+She was born in Wesel, Germany, and would become known as New York's "First Lady of the Night."
+She was married before to Aelbert Egberts, from Haarlem, a tailor.
 The couple had four daughters together.
 They married into respectable colonial commercial families: